Working with the keyboard¶

 pyglet has support for low-level keyboard input suitable for games as well as locale- and device-independent Unicode text entry.

 Keyboard input requires a window which has focus.
 The operating system usually decides which application window has keyboard focus.
-Typically this window appears above all others and may be decorated differently, though this is platform-specific (for example, Unix window managers sometimes couple keyboard focus with the mouse pointer).
+Typically this window appears above all others and may be decorated differently, though this is platform-specific (for example, some Linux window managers couple keyboard focus with the mouse pointer).

 You can request keyboard focus for a window with the